everest-engineering/lhotse/README.md

 TEPs should, in our opinion, be only used for longer running processing, during replays and when preparing projections for new feature releases.

-Axon also introduces the concept of processing groups as a way of segmenting and orchestrating event processing by ensuring that events are handled sequentially within a group.
+Axon also introduces the concept of processing groups as a way of segmenting and orchestrating event processing, ensuring that events are handled sequentially within a group.
 By default, Axon assigns each tracking event processor (TEP) to its own processing group, aiming to parallelise event processing as much as possible.
-We take a more conservative approach to make the system easier to reason about by defaulting to subscribing event processing and assigning all event processors to a default processing group.
+We take a more conservative approach to make the system easier to reason about by defaulting to subscribing event processors and assigning them to a default processing group unless explicitly assigned elsewhere.

 ### Event replays
 Event replaying takes the system back to a previous point in time in order to apply a different interpretation of what it means to process an event.

-The simplest way of executing an replay is to wipe all projections and then reapply every event ever emitted so as to rebuild projections using the latest logic.
+The simplest way of executing a replay is to wipe all projections and then reapply every event ever emitted so as to rebuild using the latest logic.
 This is a valid approach for fledgling applications but may not be acceptable once the system has scaled up.
 More advanced approaches are made possible by assigning event processors to different processing groups and running a mixture of subscribing and tracking event processors.
 Advanced configuration opens up the possibility of:

  * Replaying events into a new projection database while continuing to project to an existing one, making the replay transparent to end users.
 The system can then be switched over to use the new projection while optionally continuing to maintain the old one.
- * Tracking event processing can be used to generate projections for new features that are not yet released to users until the projections are ready for use.
+ * Tracking event processors can be used to generate projections for new features that are not yet released to users until the projections are ready for use.
  * Processing groups allow replays to be limited to bounded contexts that are naturally isolated.

 The starter kit currently lacks programmatic support for triggering replays.
-Once this is implemented, the steps to perform a replay will be:
+Once this is implemented, however, the steps to perform a replay will be:

  * disconnect the application from load balancers
  * trigger a replay via a JMX or Spring actuator call